ashrithssreddy/stylometry-sanitizer/README.md

 http://localhost:11434/api/tags
 ```

 The download dropdown is populated from Ollama's public model catalog when available.

-If a model is not listed, install it manually:
+If a model is not listed, install it directly:

 ```sh
 ollama pull model-name